 I took my books up to the check-out counter and with a caustic smile, he said, “You used to be interested in science, alternative medicine, and the secrets of the universe.
 Now you’re interested in money, real estate, and baby-making.”

 Well, well.
 I guess my internal self had been shifting and changing.
-This evolution (or regression based on his tone) was apparent in my choice of books.
+This evolution (or regression) was apparent in my choice of books.

 Why Was I Suddenly Obsessed With “Material Things” Instead of Philosophy?